 To contact the author of the work, please click here.

-Robert also assists in The Tax Institute's education program, filling the roles of convenor for both our CTA2 Advanced and CTA3 Advisory courses in our Chartered Tax Adviser Program.
+Robert also assisted in the Institute's education program, filling the roles of convenor for both our CTA2 Advanced and CTA3 Advisory courses in our Chartered Tax Adviser Program.
 Admitted as a solicitor of the NSW Supreme Court in 1974, Robert practised as a tax lawyer from 1978 to 1993.
 He then accepted positions as Senior Lecturer, firstly with ATAX at the University of New South Wales, and then at the Law School at the University of Sydney.
 Robert joined The Tax Institute in June 2000 and in that time has also served as a Chair of the NSW State Division and a National Councillor.